 One can also treat $\Ms$ as a subspace of $\Meas(\Xs)$ that comprises all finite non-negative integer valued measures on $\Xs$ (sometimes called \emph{occupation measures}).
 Thus, $\|m\|$ is the total mass of $m\in\Ms$.
 If $\Xs$ is a group, then $\Ms=\ZpX$ is precisely the set of all non-negative elements of the \emph{group algebra} $\ZX$ of $\Xs$ over $\ZZ$ (which is the reason for our notation).
 In this situation, the map that assigns to any population its amplitude (size)

-is nothing but a restriction of the corresponding \emph{augmentation homomorphism}. \note{As I said, I dislike the notation $\aug$, it comes from algebraic thinking but is not intuitive in the present probabilistic setting.
-I thought about $\size$, but this is also not good when one looks at the image of a measure under this mapping, which is rather a size distribution.
-Variants: magnitude or amplitude or abbreviations thereof?} We use this term for the additive \sfemph{augmentation map} $\aug$ in our more general setup as well.
+is nothing but a restriction of the corresponding \emph{augmentation homomorphism}.
+We use this term for the additive \sfemph{augmentation map} $\aug$ in our more general setup as well.
 Applied to a measure $\Pi\in\Meas(\Ms)$, it gives rise to the image measure

 given as in \eqref{eq:offspring} (without the $x$ in the index).
 The \sfemph{barycentre} (the \sfemph{first moment}) of $\pi$ is denoted by

 If $\Pi$ (and therefore $\pi$ as well) is a probability measure, then $\pi$ is the \sfemph{size distribution} of the populations sampled from $\Pi$, and $\ol\pi$ is their \sfemph{average size}.
 We use the same notation